dieterich-lab/circtools/docs/Modules.md

 ## circtest

 The ``circtest`` command is an interface to [CircTest](https://github.com/dieterich-lab/CircTest).
-The module a a very convenient way to employ statistical testing to circRNA candidates generated with DCC without having to write an R script for each new experiment.
+The module a very convenient way to employ statistical testing to circRNA candidates generated with DCC without having to write an R script for each new experiment.
 For detailed information on the implementation itself take a look at the [CircTest documentation](https://github.com/dieterich-lab/CircTest).
 In essence, the module allows dynamic grouping of the columns (samples) in the DCC data.

 ```
 circtools circtest --help